dwtDave/simple-css-js/README.md

-# Simple CSS & JS Manager for WordPress 🎨📜
+# Simple CSS & JS Manager for WordPress and Bricks 🎨📜

 Welcome to `simple-css-js`!
 This WordPress plugin is designed to streamline the management and enqueueing of your JavaScript and CSS files on your WordPress site.